smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 This proposal will detail a possible solution for allowing  SDL-enabled cloud applications to be used in a vehicle.
 This proposal will cover the process of obtaining cloud application server endpoints, enabling which cloud apps should appear in the HMI app list, opening connections between Core and a cloud based app server, and how a cloud application can authenticate connected head units.

-The implementation of a SDL cloud app javascript library used to create SDL connected cloud applications will be covered by another proposal.

 ## Motivation

 ### Background on SDL-enabled cloud applications:
 - SDL cloud apps would still use the SDL RPC Service / protocol
-- SDL cloud apps would integrate a proxy library that supports all Mobile API RPCs (implemented in Javascript)
+- SDL cloud apps would integrate a proxy library that supports all Mobile API RPCs
 - SDL cloud apps live in the "cloud", not in the car or phone
 - Using a cloud app on the head unit would not require a mobile device, but would require the head unit to have an active data connection
 - SDL Core initiates the connection to cloud application using endpoints supplied by policy table updates (OEMs control trusted app connections)